 These commands appear when a text box or shape is selected.

 Click on a text box or shape and the formatting commands will appear in the toolbar.

 Double-click on the text box or shape to add to or edit the text inside it.

 Save & Close

 When you are satisfied with your drawing and are ready to insert it into your document, click Save & Close.

-Google Docs has a stand-alone version of the Drawing application.
+Google Docs has a stand-alone version of the drawing application.
 This version has more features than the Documents Drawing app, including the ability to upload your own images as part of the drawing.
 If you want more features, you can use the stand-alone version to create your drawing.
-Then you can download the drawing as an image to your Drive and insert it into your Document.
+Then you can download the drawing as an image to your Google Drive and insert it into your document.